What Is Child Neglect, And Are You Unknowingly Neglecting Your Child?

 - Failure to make arrangements regarding the child’s special needs, if applicable

 Neglecting a child can have multiple negative impacts on their development and general behavior, both in the short term and over the child’s lifespan.
-Children who are physically neglected are at greater risk of developmental issues, both physically and mentally.
+Unless a person seeks adequate treatment, overcoming childhood emotional neglect or physical abuse may be difficult.
+In addition, children who are physically neglected are at greater risk of developmental issues, both physically and mentally.

 Children who are neglected tend to perform poorly at school, which can affect their later education and careers.